A man on a tablet compares different balance transfer credit card offers.

 How to complete a credit card balance transfer

-Once you have gotten approved for a new card with a balance transfer offer, you can request one over the phone or online with your credit card issuer.
-Some information you'll need includes the account number for the old card and the amount you want to transfer.
+Once you’re approved for a new card with a balance transfer offer, you can request one over the phone or online with your credit card issuer.
+Some information you’ll need includes the account number for the old card and the amount you want to transfer.

-Keep an eye out while your balance transfer processes and your old credit card company receives payment.
+Keep an eye out while your balance transfer processes, and your old credit card company receives payment.
 It may take some time for a balance transfer to process.
-With Discover, the waiting period is 14 days after account opening before a balance transfer request can be processed.
-After that, most transfers are processed within four days.
 In the meantime, you should continue to make payments with your existing credit card until the balance transfer is complete.

 Having a balance transfer credit card can help you consolidate and manage your credit card debt and may help you save on interest charges.
 With good personal finance habits and a bit of planning, you can get the most benefit from your balance transfer card.